technicalgardener/fitbit-weather-clock/README.md

 # fitbit-weather-clock
-clock face with time, local weather, and heart rate tracking for Fitbit Sense
+clock face with time, local weather, and step counter for Fitbit Sense